chandanabhargav/sentiment-analysis/README.md

 - ✅ Uses `distilbert-base-uncased-finetuned-sst-2-english`
 - ✅ HuggingFace pipeline — no training required
-- ✅ FastAPI endpoint for easy integration
+- ✅ Streamlit frontend — easy to use and deploy
-- ✅ Supports deployment on Render
+- ✅ Hosted on Streamlit Cloud (free)
 - ✅ Jupyter-tested with IMDb reviews

 ---